Duality (mixtape): Release

 On November 15, 2012, Captain Murphy started a website and posted a 34-minute video titled "Duality" that featured his music as well as archived cult footage and lilfuchs-produced animation.
 He then began hinting at a deluxe version with separated tracks, bonus tracks and instrumentals.
 On November 28, Murphy released the deluxe version for download, along with the launch of a merchandise line.
 The mixtape was released with separate artwork for each track, created by lilfuchs.
-The album features samples from the 1987 film Robocop, also referenced in Flying Lotus' rap name Captain Murphy after the titular Officer Murphy, as well as recordings of Marshall Applewhite of Heaven's gate, Kenneth Anger's Invocation of my demon brother, Lucifer Rising, and archival documentary recordings.
+The album features samples from the 1987 film Robocop, also referenced in Flying Lotus' rap name Captain Murphy after the titular Officer Murphy, as well as recordings of Marshall Applewhite of Heaven's gate, Carey Burtt's Mind Control Made Easy, Kenneth Anger's Invocation of my demon brother, Lucifer Rising, and archival documentary recordings.

 On the night of the deluxe version release, Murphy played his first show at the Low End Theory in Los Angeles, California.
 He performed his set in a cloak to conceal his identity, but toward the end of the show, he revealed himself to be Flying Lotus.